corda/corda/docs/source/data-model.rst

 may be random/identityless for privacy, or linked to a well known legal identity, for example via a *public key infrastructure* (PKI).

+.. note:: Linkage of keys with identities via a PKI is only partially implemented in the current code.

 Commands are always embedded inside a transaction.
 Sometimes, there's a larger piece of data that can be reused across many different transactions.
 For this use case, we have **attachments**.
 Every transaction can refer to zero or more attachments by hash.
 Attachments are always ZIP/JAR files, which may contain arbitrary content.
-Contract code can then access the attachments by opening them as a JarInputStream (this is temporary and will change later).
+These files are then exposed on the classpath and so can be opened by contract code in the same manner as any JAR resources would be loaded.

+.. note:: Attachments must be opened explicitly in the current code.

 Note that there is nothing that explicitly binds together specific inputs, outputs, commands or attachments.
 Instead it's up to the contract code to interpret the pieces inside the transaction and ensure they fit together correctly.
 This